Y3S1-SE-Projects/osgi-smart-port-city/README.md

 ## System Overview :package:
-The following would be provided in the form of a report in PDF format :
+The following would be provided in the form of a report in PDF format in the root directory :

 - [x] System Flowcharts
 - [x] Console Outputs of the OSGi Application System